God Can Use You

 “He must be quite a guy if he’s going to take on this territory all by himself.
 He must have some charisma or training.
-I’ll be he’s one of those sharp, well-educated young Pharisees who were converted down at the seminary in Jerusalem during our last visit there!
+I’ll bet he’s one of those sharp, well-educated young Pharisees who was converted down at the seminary in Jerusalem during our last visit there!
 Right?” someone asked.

 “No,” Jesus said.
 “Actually, he hasn’t had any training at all.
 And frankly, he hasn’t gone to school much either.
 As a matter of fact, mostly he has just been hanging around the cemetery lately.”